t73liu/poe-arbitrage/README.md

 # Check for opportunities when trading Chaos Orbs or Exalt Orbs (at least 2 items)
 poe-arbitrage trade chaos exa

-# Check for opportunities in the current hardcore league
+# Check for opportunities when trading the following 3 items
 poe-arbitrage trade chaos exa gcp

 # Check for opportunities with 100 Chaos, 0 Exalts and 20 GCPs